 Every springtime a new diet comes up to the market.
-However, there is one whose popularity doesn’t seems to fade.
+However, there is one whose popularity doesn’t seem to fade.
 It’s the Keto Diet, often advertised as a weight-loss wonder (whether it’s ideal for getting permanently rid of your menopause belly or not is another question).

 Losing weight is usually a frustrating process that demands a lot of patience and requires extraordinary effort.
 For women over 50, it’s even more challenging because of their slowing metabolism, that’s why many of them are excited by the quick results the Keto Diet can offer.